 Pennsylvania family court strives for an equitable division of the marital estate.
 In divorce, equitable means “fair,” not necessarily 50-50.
 Marital assets may include real estate, vehicles, personal property, bank accounts, insurance, retirement savings and investments.
 Debts such as mortgages, car loans, credit card debt and taxes must also be divided.
 Our attorneys are experienced in addressing complex cases and preventing spouses from hiding assets in the settlement process.

 Spousal support and alimony pendente lite (APL) are two different things.
-Spousal support is awarded while the couple of still married but separated, while APL applies after filing for divorce and is intended to assist the lower income earner during divorce litigation.
-Once the divorce if finalized and the marital estate settled, at that time, alimony may be awarded by the court if alimony factors have been satisfied.
+Spousal support is awarded while the couple is still married but separated, while APL applies after filing for divorce and is intended to assist the lower income earner during divorce litigation.
+Once the divorce is finalized and the marital estate settled, alimony may be awarded by the court if alimony factors have been satisfied.